Retirement in a different country

 I live in Edmonton where the winters are cold and long, which is why many people desire to retire somewhere warmer.
-That might be in a different province with better climate or maybe even a different country altogether.
+That might be in a different province with a better climate or maybe even a different country altogether.
 Some people prefer to be a snowbird, which is a term for people who still reside in Canada but go down south for those cold and long winters.

 Before you leave the country be sure to review and evaluate all the implications of leaving.
-There are a range of choices for senior housing, and no simple answer as to which one is right for you.
+There is a range of choices for senior housing, and no simple answer as to which one is right for you.
 Here are some of the issues in evaluating your options:

 Access to medical care

 No one can predict the future.
 However, if you or a loved one has a chronic medical condition that is expected to worsen over time, it’s especially important to think about how you will handle health and mobility problems.
-What are common complications of your condition, and how will you handle them?
+What are the common complications of your condition, and how will you handle them?
 Are you already at the point where you need daily help?